"Lilli Lewis has Sister Rosetta Tharpe's virtuoso commitment to her instrument and Odetta's vocal power,

 Since taking up residency in New Orleans, Lilli’s scope has definitely broadened.
 She has integrated elements of the funk rock vibe that was born and bred in the Crescent City.
 She has also taken a seat among tradition holders, singing lead for Dirty Dozen Brass Band founding member Kirk Jospeh’s Backyard Groove, and running Louisiana’s oldest indie record label, Louisiana Red Hot Records with a catalog that has included Trombone Shorty, Cyril Neville, and Allen Toussaint protogé Roland Guerin.
 Humbled by the charge to help build something forward thinking and positive for New Orleans and Louisiana musicians, Lewis says her end game is to bring more music industry to the city is while helping artists realize their vision of success.

-Lewis herself has two releases on Louisiana Red Hot Records, her 2016 single “O, Let Your Light Shine Bright” and the 2018 critically acclaimed solo piano album “The Henderson Sessions,” and also available on vinyl.
+Lewis herself has two releases on Louisiana Red Hot Records, the 2018 critically acclaimed solo piano album “The Henderson Sessions,” and her latest release with her band LLP (The Lilli Lewis Project) "We Belong," both available on vinyl.
 For more information visit www.louisianaredhotrecords.com.

 QUOTES & REVIEWS